 The Committee investigates all Standards of Care violations in the shelters and/or resource center.
 Clients can submit shelter complaints to Committee staff by email, phone or in person.
-Committee staff submit client Complaints to shelter management, who have 7 days to investigate the allegations and respond to the client's complaint in writing.
+Committee staff submit client complaints to shelter management, who have 7 days to investigate the allegations and respond to the client's complaint in writing.
 Clients not satisfied with the site's response can request an independent investigation by Committee staff.
 Staff investigate the client's allegations and determines if the site follows the Standards of Care.
-Committee staff then submit their findings the client, the site and the Department of Homelessness and Supportive Housing.
-Committee staff also submit recommendations for corrective action if the investigation determines that the site was not in compliance with the Standards of Care.
+Committee staff then submit their findings the client, the site and the Department of Homelessness and Supportive Housing along with any recommendations for corrective action.